Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 When they measured lung capacity – which decreases with age – Dave also did much better, indicating that he was in better physical health than Michael.

-Dave also had a more favorable diseases risk profile than Michael, with an extremely low risk of diabetes, heart disease, and stroke.
+Dave also had a more favorable disease risk profile than Michael, with an extremely low risk of diabetes, heart disease, and stroke.
 Calorie restriction is very powerful at protecting humans against these leading killers that affect most people in the west.

 And the benefits of CR are not just on the inside either!
-Calorie restriction might also help you look younger for longer by slowing down skin aging.
+Calorie restriction might also help you look younger for longer by slowing down skin aging

 In fact, Dave and Michael met with cosmetic surgeon Mr. Prakash, and when Michael asked if he could guess their ages, he said that Michael was probably 51 and Dave was 35 years old (both are only months apart in age).
 And after having their skin analyzed, it was confirmed that Dave had ‘marginally better skin’.